deam65/ai-podcast-generator/README.md

         2. publish a message to the "content-retrieval" message queue with the following parameters
             - job UUID
             - SSE endpoint
-            - list of specific topics to search (initially will be everything but entertainment/sports)
+            - list of specific categories to search (initially will be everything but entertainment/sports)
             - voice preference (male, female, austrailian, english, etc)

 2. content retrieval service